A new variational principle for the Euclidean distance function: Linear approach to the non-linear eikonal problem: Linear differential equation approach for Euclidean distance functions

-\item $\phi(X)$ can be efficiently computed using the fast Fourier transform as discussed in Section~\ref{sec:EfficientComp}. \end{itemize} Hence for all practical, computational purposes, we consider the expression given in Eq.~\ref{eq:wavefunc} as the solution for $\phi(X)$.
-The bound derived below between $S(X)$ and $R(X)$ also unveils the proximity between the computed and actual Euclidean distance functions.
+\item $\phi(X)$ can be efficiently computed using the fast Fourier transform as discussed in Section~\ref{sec:EfficientComp}. \end{itemize} Hence for all practical, computational purposes we consider the expression given in (\ref{eq:wavefunc}) as the solution for $\phi(X)$.
+The bound derived below between $S(X)$ and $R(X)$ highlights the proximity between the computed and actual Euclidean distance functions.